osuosl/beaver-barcamp-pelican/content/pages/about.md

 **$1,000 - Gold Sponsor** *(limit 2)*

 * Company logo on the T-Shirts
-* Dedicated time session(s) for promoting your product, engineering team or recruitment
+* Dedicated session(s) for promoting your product, engineering team or recruitment
 * Recruitment table

 **$500 - Silver Sponsor**